Lab 3 In-Class: Using Objects and Methods

 - Experiment with the coordinate system:

-through a browser such as Mozilla
+through a browser such as Mozilla Firefox

 the browser needs a bytecode interpreter in order to run Java bytecode -

-it seems that the browsers have not been updated to the latest version
+some browsers have not been updated to the latest version

 that will run an applet.
 Run the program through the appletviewer